 It says a lot about the singular beauty of north-central New Mexico that the so-called Low Road, a twisting drive through a deep river gorge and up over a glorious sagebrush-carpeted mesa, is considered the less scenic of the two main driving routes from Santa Fe to Taos.
 It’s true, though: The slightly longer and slower High Road to Taos deserves its status as the most spectacular route to this ancient, artsy and outdoorsy village at the foot of New Mexico’s highest mountain (13,161-foot/4,011-metre Wheeler Peak), and one of the most rewarding day-trip adventures from Santa Fe.

 Embark on the scenic drive over piñon- and aspen-forested mountain passes, through ancient indigenous Pueblo and Spanish Colonial villages, and along rushing Alpine streams during your stay at Four Seasons Resort Rancho Encantado Santa Fe (itself situated in the foothills of the soaring Sangre de Cristo Mountains).
-A recommendation of Adventure Partners, the Resort’s outdoor concierge team, the High Road Cultural Pilgrimage will provide a wholly authentic Southwestern experience.
+A recommendation of the Adventure Center, the Resort’s outdoor concierge team, the High Road Cultural Pilgrimage will provide a wholly authentic Southwestern experience.

 From the Resort, the High Road drive is about 70 miles (113 kilometres) and takes two hours without stops, but allow three to five hours for dining and exploring as you go.
 Listed in the order you’ll encounter them as you drive north from the Resort, here are the highlights.